leaderboardsgg/leaderboard-site/README.md

 ## VSCode Setup

-- Install the reccomended extensions
+- Install the recommended extensions

   - These come from `/.vscode/extensions.json`
   - They will also appear in the extensions tab in the recommended dropdown alongside some automatically suggested extensions from VSCode itself.